Want to know more about Autel Autolink AL319 before buying it?

 “My check engine light was illuminated on my 2010 Chevrolet Traverse.
 Conveniently the extended warranty had just expired and I was left footing the bill.

-The dealership wanted over $100 just to scan the codes by an OBD2 Scanner and tell me what was wrong with my Traverse, which seems like highway robbery.
+The dealership wanted to spend some money just to scan the codes by an OBD2 Scanner and tell me what was wrong with my Traverse, which seems like highway robbery.

 I decided to buy a code reader for myself to see if I could save a few dollars.
 But having only basic mechanical skills, I was unsure whether buying a code reader would really be of any benefit to me.